Q Where can I buy Girl Guide cookies?

 Q Are Girl Guide cookies peanut-free?

-There are no nuts or nut products in Girl Guide cookies.
-The nut-free logo and a nut-free statement are located beside the ingredient list on all cookie boxes.
-To avoid the risk of cross-contamination, our cookies are produced in a nut-free/peanut-free bakery to ensure that everyone can enjoy them.
-Get more information on Dare Foods' commitment to a nut-free facility.
+There are no peanuts or peanut products in Girl Guide cookies.
+The peanut-free logo and a peanut-free statement are located beside the ingredient list on all cookie boxes.
+To avoid the risk of cross-contamination, our cookies are produced in a peanut-free bakery to ensure that everyone can enjoy them.
+Get more information on Dare Foods' commitment to a peanut-free facility.

 Q Do Girl Guide Cookies have an expiry date?

 To ensure Girl Guide Cookies retain their optimum taste, texture and appearance they have a freshness guarantee date.
 Classic Girl Guide cookies are best within eight months of the date they were produced, during which optimum taste, texture and appearance are retained.
 Girl Guide cookies can be consumed after this time period even though the optimum quality will start to diminish.
 To determine the packaging date of your cookies, please locate the code imprinted on the end flap of the box.
 This code is a series of four or five digits followed by a letter.
 The first one or two number(s) refers to the year in which the product was made (e.g. 9 represents 2009, 10 represents 2010).
 The following three numbers refer to the specific day within the entire year (day 001 to day 366), and the letter refers to the shift the product was produced on.
 For example, the code 11035D would indicate that the product was made in 2011 on the 35th day (February 4), shift D.